getgauge/docs.gauge.org/using.rst

 -  Click OK in the Settings dialog and restart IntelliJ IDEA for the changes to take effect.

-*Note:* The plugin you have installed is automatically enabled.
+.. note:: The plugin you have installed is automatically enabled.
 When necessary, you can disable it as described in Enabling and Disabling plugins.